AvaAvarai/AvaAvarai/README.md

 ## Academic Peer-Reviewed Publications

-Research completed during undergraduate studies:
+Research finished during graduate studies:

 **4. [Quantifying AI Model Trust as a Model Sureness Measure by Bidirectional Active Learning & Visual Knowledge Discovery](https://www.preprints.org/manuscript/202507.0586)**
-_In peer-review response process_
+_Published in MDPI Electronics in the Special Issue Women's Special Issue Series: Artificial Intelligence_
-Proposes **Model Sureness** to measure trust in ML models using iterative supervised learning and visual knowledge discovery.
+Proposes **Model Sureness** to measure trust as a function of reliability for ML model prediction accuracy on given data using iterative supervised learning and visual knowledge discovery.
 - Demonstrated removal of unnecessary training data cases was from 20% to 80% and on average about 50% of training data.
 - Tools: [IterativeSurenessTester](https://github.com/CWU-VKD-LAB/IterativeSurenessTester)

+Research completed during undergraduate studies:

 **3. High-Dimensional Data Classification in Concentric Coordinates**
 _Presented at IEEE IV2025_